 When you think about food in the USA, what foods do you think of?
 Many people immediately think of hamburgers.
 It's true that this is an important food, but there are other foods such as corn on the cob that are also eaten in the United States.

-Key Ingredients website to learn about specific historical periods in US food history.
+I. Go to the Key Ingredients website to learn about specific historical periods in US food history.
 Your teacher will assign one of the following periods for you to research.

 1500 - Traditions